Medication Search - Naloxone Hydrochloride Injection by Telegent Ou

 Breast-feeding: It is not known if naloxone passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-What other drugs could interact with the Naloxone Hydrochloride Injection by Telegent Ou medication?
+What other drugs could interact with Naloxone Hydrochloride Injection by Telegent Ou?

 There may be an interaction between naloxone and any of the following: